NeilJustice/ZenUnitAndMetalMock/README.md

 AFACT(FizzBuzz_EndNumber0_Throws)
 // FACTS specifies an N-by-N value-parameterized test.
 FACTS(FizzBuzz_EndNumberGreaterThan0_ReturnsFizzBuzzSequence)
-// EVIDENCE concludes the FACTS section and begins the EVIDENCE section,
+// EVIDENCE concludes the declaration of FACTS section
+// and begins the presentation of EVIDENCE section,
 // also known as the test class body.
 EVIDENCE